Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter07.md

 2. **GA Components**: Implement the necessary components of the genetic algorithm, including population initialization, selection, crossover, and mutation operators.
 Use your binary and Gray code encoding/decoding functions to convert between floating-point values and bitstrings.

-3. **Running the GA**: Run the genetic algorithm to optimize Rastrigin's function in a fixed number of dimensions (e.g., 2, 5, 10) using both binary and Gray code encoding.
+3. **Running the GA**: Run the genetic algorithm to optimize Rastrigin's function in a fixed number of dimensions (e.g., 1, 2, 3) using either or both a binary and Gray code encoding.
 Set appropriate values for population size, mutation rate, crossover rate, and termination criteria.

 ### Exercise 3: Comparing Performance and Analyzing Results